Here at Authority Hacker, we launched our first affiliate website back in 2013, so we’re used to people asking us: is affiliate marketing worth it?

 By this point, I’ve covered pretty much everything you need to make up your mind about affiliate marketing.

 But before I leave you to make a decision, check out these interesting affiliate marketing statistics:

-Conclusion: Is Affiliate Marketing Worth It For You?
+Conclusion: Is Affiliate Marketing Worth It in 2023?